SAND-Lab/MEA-NAP/docs/guide-for-advanced-users.rst

     - User input required
   * - 66
     - Params.classificationTarget
-    - Specify which property of your recordings that you wish to classify using machine learning based classification and regression models during step 5 (statisical analysis) of the pipeline.
+    - Specify which property of your recordings that you wish to classify using machine-learning-based classification and regression models during step 5 (statisical analysis) of the pipeline.
   * - 67
     - Params.classification_models
     - Specify the classification models that you wish to classify recording property that you previously specified with ``Params.classificationTarget``.